DCC-Lab/Documentation/HOWTO-AccessCalculQuebec.md

    You need to connect to *Helios* by SSH at least once to get access to a Jupyter Notebook.

    Follow the procedure [written here](https://wiki.calculquebec.ca/w/Se_connecter_et_transf%C3%A9rer_des_fichiers/en) for windows or mac/linux to connect to the server *helios.calculquebec.ca* on port 22.
+The website also shows how to transfer data to your server.

 5. [**Open your Jupyter Notebook**](https://jupyter.calculquebec.ca/hub/home)